 2. Bari

-Bari is the capital of the region of Puglia.
-It is a vibrant port city, with a number of attractions, such as the 12th-century Basilica di San Nicola, the Castle of Charles V and the Norman-style Basilica of San Sabino.
+Bari is the capital of the Puglia region.
+It is a vibrant port city with several attractions, such as the 12th-century Basilica di San Nicola, the Castle of Charles V, and the Norman-style Basilica of San Sabino.

 Bari, Puglia

 Bari can be quite a busy city, so you can usually expect to find lively nightlife here.
-There is an eclectic assortment of bars, restaurants and clubs, plus an excellent street-food scene too.
+There is an eclectic assortment of bars, restaurants, and clubs, plus an excellent street food scene.

-Bari boasts an iconic maze-like old town, called Barivecchia, that lies between two harbours and features winding streets.
-Meanwhile, its charming Murat quarter contains stunning 19th century architecture as well as delightful promenades and shopping malls with no cars allowed.
+Bari has a quaint, maze-like old town with winding streets called Barivecchia, which lies between two harbours.
+Meanwhile, its charming Murat quarter contains stunning 19th-century architecture, delightful promenades, and shopping malls, and no cars are allowed.

 Check current prices of hotels and lodgings in Bari on Booking.com here.